Trek to Machu Picchu and Go to the Amazon

 Walk forest trails and canoe the jungle wetlands

-Grab an early breakfast before hopping back in the motorised wooden boat for a short ride deeper into the rainforest.
-Explore the forest on foot with your wildlife guide before reaching the beautiful connected lake system of Condenado.
-Here, you will hop into canoes to explore the tranquil waters.
-The whole area is rich in bird and aquatic life, as well as being home to a family of giant otters that live in the lake.
-In the afternoon, head back to the lodge where you can take time to explore the surrounding trails, keeping your eyes peeled for the abundant birdlife or taking a dip in the cool stream beside the lodge.
-After dark you'll go in search of caiman and other nocturnal animals by canoe along the Tambopata River.
+Grab an early breakfast before hopping back into the motorised wooden boat for a short ride deeper into the rainforest.
+Head out on foot with your wildlife guide to explore the jungle, eventually reaching the beautiful interconnected lake system of Condenado.
+Here, you’ll hop into dugout canoes with an expert local guide to explore the tranquil waters.
+Choose to sit back and take this time to absorb your surroundings, or for those feeling adventurous, take the paddle yourself and learn the rhythm of navigating the jungle wetlands.
+The area is rich in birds and aquatic life, and is also home to a family of giant otters that live on the lake.
+In the afternoon, return to the lodge, where you can take time to explore the surrounding trails, keep your eyes peeled for the abundant birdlife, or cool off with a dip in the stream beside the lodge.
+After dark, head out by motorised canoe along the Tambopata River in search of caiman and other nocturnal wildlife.

 Day 10